 This publication provides a practical tool to compare key features of the covered jurisdictions.
-Initially developed as an internal tool for our tax practitioners, the popularity of this tool led to the decision to share it on a wide basis with our friends and clients.
-We hope that you will find this edition of the publication useful and that it will find a permanent place on your desktop.
+Initially developed as an internal tool for our tax practitioners, the popularity of this tool led to the decision to share it on a wider basis with our friends and clients.
+The publication is intended for use as an initial comparison of the most relevant tax and non-tax aspects of the selected jurisdictions and should not be used as a substitute for obtaining local advice.
+The information contained in this publication reflects laws that are in effect as per January 1, 2023, unless otherwise indicated.

-The publication covers - in addition to tax features - certain non-tax features of the covered jurisdictions.
-In the current international tax climate, certain of the tax benefits of the covered jurisdictions may not be available for holding companies without business functions.
-This publication is therefore not intended for such companies.
+The publication includes - in addition to tax features - certain non-tax features of the covered jurisdictions.
+In the current international tax climate, (some of) the described tax benefits of the covered jurisdictions may not be available for holding companies without real economic functions, which should be kept in mind when reading this publication.